-- Finely grind the cannabis.
-Place your ground flower or kief in a glass dish or pie plate and cover with foil.
+- Place your ground flower or kief in a glass dish or pie plate and cover with aluminum foil.
 Place in an oven preheated to 250 degrees F. (121 C.) and bake for 45 minutes.
-Remove from oven and allow to cool completely before removing foil.
+Remove from oven, set aside and allow to cool completely before removing foil.

 - Combine the peppercorns, coriander seeds, cinnamon sticks, nutmeg and your cannabis flower or kief in the mortar and pulverize until it resembles fine sand.
 Set aside.

-- Finely chop the dates, figs, almonds and peanuts.
+- Finely chop the fruits and nuts.
 You can use a food processor for this step if desired.
+The goal here is to resemble coarse rocky sand.
 Place into a mixing bowl and add the spice & cannabis mixture.
 Using your hands or a wooden spoon, combine well.

 - In a small sauce pan, combine the brown and white sugars and butter, cooking over low heat until all the sugars have melted together stirring constantly.

 - Remove from heat and pour over the fruit/nut/spice mixture.
 Mix well until evenly incorporated.